hoshinotsuyoshi/ruby_truthy_or_falsy/README.md

-# Pokemon or Big Data
+# Pokemon or falsy

-Is this a Pokemon or some kind of Big Data technology ?
+Is this a Pokemon or some kind of falsy technology ?

 ## Why ?